dirtyhenry/tech-articles/_posts/2014-01-28-android-service-activity-communication.md

 ##  Let's give Services a try

-Ideally, I wanted to kind something similar to the [KVO][kvo] mechanism in iOS.
+Ideally, I wanted to find something similar to the [KVO][kvo] mechanism in iOS.

 I decided to give `Services` a try and developed a [POC][poc] you can find on [my bootstragram-android repository on GitHub][bootstragram-android].